 What to expect when fishing in Cabo San Lucas, Mexico

 One of the biggest questions about deep sea fishing in Cabo San Lucas is what to expect.
 What will the day be like?
 What kind of fish will we catch?
 What types of fishing methods are used?
 What happens after we catch fish?
+When is the best Marlin or Tuna bite in Cabo.
 I thought I would try and answer some of these questions and more, to make sure that everyone understands what happens on a fishing expedition in Cabo San Lucas, Mexico.

 Update…Amigos this was written for our guests fishing with Lands End Charters, this does not apply to all fishing fleets in Cabo San Lucas.
 We hope you choose to fish us, we would be thrilled to have you.